Why AI is Bad for Education: Unveiling the Dark Side of Artificial Intelligence

 Conclusion

 While AI shows promise in education, it is crucial to approach its incorporation with care and skepticism.
 As users, educators, and policymakers, we must stay vigilant against AI’s drawbacks.
-Ensure its use is guided by ethical standards and a strong dedication to creating fair and inclusive learning environments.
+Ensure that its use is guided by ethical standards and a strong dedication to creating fair and inclusive learning environments.
 Then, can we fully utilize AI’s capabilities to enrich rather than detract from the educational process?

 Author

-• Ravi
+• Anusha

 View all posts